luke-o-brien/Project-3-MERN-Backend/README.md

 <img src="assets/Screenshots/SoundList-screenshot.png"  width=49.5% position/></img>
 <img src="assets/Screenshots/IndividualSound-card.png"  width=49.5% position/></img>
 <img src="assets/Screenshots/Login-page.png"  width=49.5% position/></img>

 ### Lessons Learnt
 During the project I learnt a number of things and was able to improve upon a number of skills
 - I learnt the importance of planning and communication when working in a development team
 - This project greatly improved my debugging skills by giving me the chance to debug other team members code
 - I learnt about the importance of consistency and organising code in a easy to understand and easy to maintain way

+### Known Bugs
+- **Hashtag:** There is nothing currently in place to prevent duplicate hashtags being posted. if more than one user adds the same hashtag it creates a duplicate which means that when a user searches multiples of the same hashtag are rendered in the dropdown.
+To fix this bug I would create a function which on submitting would get existing hashtags, loop through them to check against the user submitted ones and if no match is found post these to the APIs hashtag endpoint.

 ### possible future developments
 - Adding a like function with the ability to view all the songs you have liked.